Veeam Backup & Replication allows you to back up and restore content of NAS file shares.

 To deploy a file proxy, you must add a Windows-managed server to the Veeam Backup & Replication backup infrastructure and assign the role of the file proxy to the added server, as described in Adding File Proxy.
 After that, choose this file proxy to process the backup traffic from file shares, as described in Adding NFS File Share and Adding SMB File Share.

 To optimize performance of several concurrent tasks, you can use several file proxies.
-In this case, Veeam Backup & Replication will distribute the backup workload between available file proxies on per-task basis, taking into account proxy connectivity and their current load.
+In this case, Veeam Backup & Replication will distribute the backup or backup restore workload between available file proxies on per-task basis, taking into account proxy connectivity and their current load.
 You can deploy file proxies both in the primary site and in remote sites.

 A cache repository is a storage location where Veeam Backup & Replication keeps temporary metadata.
 Veeam Backup & Replication uses the cached metadata to reduce the load on the file share during the backup procedure.
 This allows performing incremental backups from the file share very quickly and very efficiently.